Ouranosinc/Magpie/docs/configuration.rst

   .. note::
     When provided, all other combinations of ``MAGPIE_CONFIG_DIR``, ``MAGPIE_PERMISSIONS_CONFIG_PATH`` and ``MAGPIE_PROVIDERS_CONFIG_PATH`` are effectively ignored in favour of definitions in this file.
-    See `Combined Configuration File`_ for further details and example.
+    See :ref:config_file` for further details and example.

 - ``MAGPIE_INI_FILE_PATH``